Virginia Education Science Training (VEST) Predoctoral Fellowships

 - Sarah Turner, Economics and Education

-- Wilson, Melvin, Psychology
+- Tim Wilson, Psychology

 The Summer Undergraduate Research Program (SURP) is an intensive 8-week internship program at the School of Education and Human Development that is affiliated with the VEST program.
 Our faculty and fellows mentor undergraduate interns during the summer as we help train the next generation of educational researchers.

 The School of Education and Human Development received funding from the Institute of Education Sciences (IES) of the U.S. Department of Education in 2004 to implement a Fellowship Program in the Education Sciences.
 Additional grants were awarded in 2009, 2014, and 2020 that has allowed the School to build upon the existing Fellowship program and provide interdisciplinary training to students.
 Other fellows in the program are supported by other research grants and funding from the School.